BlaqueDevs/se-assignment-day-4-software-project-management-Joychemu/README.md

 - Stakeholder Satisfaction: Ensures that the needs and expectations of stakeholders are met.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+Effective cost control is crucial to the success of a software project because it ensures that the project is delivered within its financial constraints, maximizing the value of the resources invested.
+Managing costs efficiently also helps avoid resource wastage, prevents scope creep, and improves overall project performance.
+Strategies to Prevent Budget Overruns:
+1. Define Clear Scope and Requirements: The clearer the scope and requirements from the beginning, the less likely the project is to suffer from scope creep or unplanned changes, which can lead to budget overruns.
+2. Use a Phased Approach: Break the project into smaller, manageable phases or milestones.
+3. Regular Monitoring and Reporting: Continuously track project expenses and compare them to the budget.
+4. Prioritize Features: If budget constraints are tight, prioritize the most critical features that must be delivered.
+5. Build in Contingency: Allocate a portion of the budget for unforeseen issues or risks.
+6. Effective Vendor and Resource Management: If the project relies on third-party vendors, negotiate clear contracts with well-defined terms to prevent hidden costs or unexpected price increases.
+Ensure that internal resources are used efficiently.
+7. Conduct Regular Risk Assessments: Identify potential risks that could impact the budget (such as technical challenges, changes in requirements, or staffing issues) and have a mitigation plan in place for each.
+8. Implement Agile Methodology: Agile methodologies allow for iterative development and continuous review of progress, which helps ensure that the project stays aligned with the budget as well as the scope.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?